learn-co-curriculum/rails-url-helpers-readme/README.md

 get '/user/new', to: 'users#new', as: 'register'
 ```

-Now the application lets users navigate to `/register` to sign up, and you, the
+Now the application lets programmers use `register_path` when creating links
-developer can utilize your own custom `register_path` route helper throughout
+with `link_to`.
+Rails leverages routes and these "helper route" names in many
-the app.
+places to help you keep your code flexible and brief.

 ## Summary